sahiljalan/kaalaman/README.md

 ```
 This ensures that your code runs only once even if the button is clicked multiple times.

+The `event.detail` property provides details about an event, particularly related to mouse interactions.
+Here’s what it means for different types of events:

+1. For click and dblclick events, `event.detail` returns the click count.
+Specifically:
+  - For a single click, the value is the number of times the mouse was clicked.
+  - For a double-click (dblclick), the value is always 2.

+2. Mouse Down and Mouse Up Events:
+  -  For mousedown and mouseup events, `event.detail` returns the click count plus 1.
+    -  For example, if the mouse button was pressed twice (mousedown) and then released, the value would be 3.

+3. Other Events:
+For all other events, such as keyboard events or custom events, `event.detail` is 0.

+In summary, `event.detail` provides information about the number of clicks that occurred during an event.
+It’s a read-only property and can be useful when handling user interactions in JavaScript.

-## but if i have defined both click and double click event on same element, how would i stop click event to not to accept double click
+## If I have defined both click and double click event on same element, how would i stop click event to not to accept double click

 If you have both a `click` and a `dblclick` event defined on the same element and you want to prevent the `click` event from being triggered by a double-click, you can use a timer to delay the execution of the `click` event handler.
 Here's an example that shows how to do this: